 Get-ADOrganizationalUnit -Filter * -Properties CanonicalName | Select-Object -Property Name, CanonicalName | Export-Csv -Path C:\PowerShell\export_ous_in-ad.csv -NoTypeInformation

-Cool Tip: how to export active directory users to the CSV file in PowerShell!
+Cool Tip: How to export active directory users to the CSV file in PowerShell!

 Get AdOrganizationalUnit All Properties

-To get adorganizationalunit extended properties for OU name specified by distinguished name, run the following command
+To get adorganizationalunit extended properties for OU name specified by distinguished name, run the following command.

 Get-ADOrganizationalUnit "OU=SALES,DC=SHELLPRO,DC=LOCAL" -Properties * | Get-Member

-Get Sub OU Description within a OU
+Get Sub OU Description within an OU

-Using the Get-AdorganizationalUnit SearchScope OneLevel parameter, it searches the immediate children of the given OU.
+Using the `Get-AdorganizationalUnit SearchScope OneLevel` parameter, it searches the immediate children of the given OU.

-In the following script to get sub ous and their distinguishedname and name, the $OU variable contains the current path of the OU.
+In the following script to get sub ous and their distinguishedname name, the $OU

-Get-AdOrganizationalUnit uses the SearchBase parameter to search within the given OU and SearchBase OneLevel to get sub ou.
+parameter to search within the given OU and SearchBase OneLevel to get sub ou.

 $OU = 'OU=SHELLUSERS,DC=SHELLPRO,DC=LOCAL' Get-ADOrganizationalUnit -SearchBase $OU -SearchScope OneLevel -Filter * |Select-Object DistinguishedName, Name